 Our medical malpractice, birth injury and cerebral palsy lawyers have a proven record of identifying cerebral palsy cases caused by negligence and fighting for the maximum compensation our clients deserve.
 Our unique team holds a wealth of knowledge about cerebral palsy law and OBGYN practices during childbirth.

 Janet, Janet & Suggs is committed to helping you get the compensation you need to take care of your child.
-We do not charge any upfront costs and do not recover attorney’s fees until we obtain fair compensation or a favorable jury verdict.
+We do not charge any upfront costs and do not recover attorney’s fees until you obtain fair compensation or a favorable jury verdict.
 Contact us today for a free, no-obligation consultation to learn more about your rights and legal options.